Body Mind Therapy:

-Psychosomatic bodywork is a means for improving emotional awareness and recovering from trauma.
+Psychosomatic bodywork is a means for improving emotional awareness, learning to feel the body more and its sensations to then be able to recover from trauma.

-The body holds trauma and trauma is healed and released through the body too.
+The body holds trauma within and therefore trauma is healed and released through the body.
 By working with a body-awareness approach, it is an invitation to reclaim your physical, mental, emotional and energetic presence.

 The Psychosomatic bodywork that I do is inspired by a variety of sources including Somatic Experiencing, Polyvagal Theory, Trauma/Tension Release Exercises (TRE) and Bioenergetics Analysis.
-The Bioenergetics approach works with the whole person because it integrates both the mind and the body in the psychotherapeutic process and focuses on the energy flow (life force) between them.
+The Bioenergetics is an expressive Body Mind psychotherapy, and the approach works with the whole person because it integrates both the mind and the body by focusing on the energy flow (life force) between them.
 The premise is that the mind and body function as one and the goal of working psychosomatically is to unite them.
-Sessions include embodied practices, bodywork to release blocks and connect with your life force, and attention to nervous system regulation for managing stress and energy levels, among other things.
+Sessions are active and include embodied practices, bodywork to release blocks and connect with your life force, and attention to nervous system regulation for managing stress and energy levels, among other things.
 As the body holds our trauma, it must be released via the body.
 And as well-known MD and author Bessel van der Kolk says, “The Body Keeps the Score.”